 What are the benefits?

-English Language Specialists receive a comprehensive compensation package including:
+English Language Specialists receive a generous compensation package.

-- Allowance to cover in-country costs of living, including meals and incidentals, lodging, and domestic transport
+- Allowance to cover in-country costs of living, including meals, lodging, and local transportation

 How long are the assignments?

-Assignment lengths vary from project to project and may be between two weeks and five months in duration.
+Assignment lengths vary from project to project and may be between 10 working days and three months in duration.
 The recent average length of Specialist projects is approximately three weeks.

 I only have an MA degree, does that mean I am eligible?